Fertility & Pregnancy

 When sperm is not able to effectively escape the urethra, the problem may be attributed to incomplete or inadequate ejaculation.
 Retrograde ejaculation, a condition where the semen flows backwards is a common cause of ejaculatory disorders.

 When sperm production drops, fewer sperm becomes available to effectively achieve fertilisation.
 Inhibited sperm production is a likely outcome of a vasectomy or a varicocele.

 Endocrine disorders or antisperm antibodies can impede sperm from reaching and uniting with the egg.

 Azoospermia can be of two types; obstructive and non-obstructive.
-In the former, sperm are properly produced but not released due to an obstruction.
+In the former, sperm is properly produced but not released due to an obstruction.
 In the latter, the testicles do not produce any sperm at all or produce in volumes so low, that a standard semen analysis cannot detect them.